bobbingwide/bigram/README.md

 We don't really use posts.

 # What themes are supported?
-The website was built to work with a theme called genesis-SB - Specially Built.
+I'm developing an FSE theme called SB ( Second Byte ) to replace the genesis-SB theme ( Specially Built ) that was used in 2018.

 It was originally put together with TwentyFourteen.

 It then suffered briefly with an Artisteer theme ( sb0515 ); used for styling basics.

-And some bits were cribbed from Pictorico... but they don't work well on tablets or smart phones.
+And some bits were cribbed from Pictorico... but they didn't work well on tablets or smart phones.

 ## Screenshots
 1. None yet

 ## Upgrade Notice
+# 0.3.0
+Added Seen before block for use with the SB theme.

 # 0.2.1
 Upgrade for improved saving of drafts.